-Capitalized contract costs net of accumulated amortization is \$9.8 million at January 31, 2020 (\$7.3 million at January 31, 2019).
+Capitalized contract costs net of accumulated amortization is \$12.9 million at January 31, 2021 (\$9.8 million at January 31, 2020).
 Capitalized contract costs are amortized consistent with the pattern of transfer to the customer for the goods and services to which the asset relates.
-The total contract cost amortization included in sales and marketing expenses was \$2.5 million and \$1.8 million for the years ended January 31, 2020 and January 31, 2019, respectively.
-There was no impairment loss in relation to the costs capitalized during the years ended January 31, 2020 and January 31, 2019, respectively.
+The total contract cost amortization included in sales and marketing expenses was approximately \$3.3 million, \$2.5 million and \$1.8 million for the years ended January 31, 2021, 2020 and 2019, respectively.